zhoumengkang/netty-restful-server/README.md

 [http://localhost:8080/user/1/album/10](http://localhost:8080/user/1/album/10)

-in your browser for test.
+in your browser for testing.

 2. Anther way is using java command line.